alkhatib93/Bionl_Lean_Call/docs/usage.md

   - Running samples for the first time

 - Use **post-processing mode** when:
-  - You already have Sarek results
+  - You already have variant calling results
   - You want to re-annotate variants without re-running alignment
   - You need to update reports or change filtering criteria
   - You have BAM/VCF files from compatible pipelines